 - In the hospital setting, the doctors will stop all blood transfusions and medications.
 If the doctor continues to administer blood and medications, it might hinder instead of helping the individual.
 The blood and medication will only increase the number of white blood cells in the body.

 - You can provide antihistamine if the individual experiences an anaphylactic shock that is not accompanied by breathing difficulties.
 Antihistamines work by reducing the inflammation and counteract the mild symptoms of an anaphylactic shock.
 The symptoms will usually diminish in a span of 30 minutes.
-If relief is not provided, epinephrine is usually given.

 - It is important to maintain a cool body temperature right after the treatment.
 The individual must not exert or take a hot shower or bath.
 Additionally, drinking alcohol must be avoided up to 12 hours after the shock symptoms manifested.
 Take note that the warm temperatures can increase the circulation and lead to more severe allergic reactions.